Since we launched the original Monolith Basin system

 This was achieved through creating a material from a combination of natural minerals and acrylic resin, which was then heated and polymerised to form a solid surface material with all the properties of the above.

-2: Key Benefits of using Solid Surface in the Restroom
+2: Key Benefits of using Solid Surface in the Washroom

 In addition to the ability to be able to invisibly repair Corian, through sanding and filling in.
-This factor also allows the trough sinks to be invisibly seamed on site to allow very long lengths and complex shapes to be used.
-We have created Corian trough sinks up to 22 feet long at the Splash Lab, and sinks that go around corners.
+This factor also allows the basins to be invisibly seamed on site to allow very long lengths and complex shapes to be used.
+We have created Corian trough basins up to 8 metres long at the Splash Lab, and basins that go around corners.

 Corian is completely non-porous, so unlike natural stone requires no additional sealing.
-This is particularly important in restrooms and other high moisture areas, as the integrity of the material can never be compromised.
+This is particularly important in washrooms and other high moisture areas, as the integrity of the material can never be compromised.

-With Corian and the advent of many other solid surface manufacturers, there are hundreds of colors available for use in creating your trough basin.
-Please always check with your manufacturer before specifying a color, as certain colors, including some of the darker colors can be more prone to scratching, and some of the more patterned finishes cannot be seamlessly jointed.
+With Corian and the advent of many other solid surface manufacturers, there are hundreds of colours available for use in creating your trough basin.
+Please always check with your manufacturer before specifying a colour, as certain colours, including some of the darker colours can be more prone to scratching, and some of the more patterned finishes cannot be seamlessly jointed.